KylieC-137/Dice-Game/README.md

 # Dice-Game
-A simple addition dice game
+A simple addition dice game with PHP